germannp/lana/README.md

 lana
 ====

-A toolbox to analyze lymphocyte tracks from microscopy or simulations based on numpy, matplotlib and seaborn.
+A toolbox to analyze lymphocyte tracks within lymphnodes from microscopy or simulations based on numpy, matplotlib and seaborn.

 Modules